LBHackney-IT/lbh-electoral-register-frontend/README.md

 For the production environments, the environment variables specified in `env.sample` should be set appropriately.
 For local running, this can be bypassed by setting the environment variable `BYPASS_AUTHENTICATION=true`.
 This is already done in `env.development.local`, which will be picked up by the dev running command.

+## Deployment

+The app requires config values to be set in SSM, which will be read by serverless and set as environment variables for the lambda.
+The necessary SSM keys can be seen in `serverless.yml`, and a description of the environment variables is in `env.sample`.